NotoriousRebel/Hall-of-Ransom/README.md

 # Hall-of-Ransom
-Assortment of ransomware in different languages
-Just for educational purposes don't be foolish.
+Assortment of ransomware in different languages, just for educational purposes don't be foolish.